DoubleDoorDevelopment/D3Backend/README.md

 ----

 - [ ]  Implement email system
-- [ ]  Autoinstaller for FTB, ...
-- [ ]  Support our launcher with linkage and always up to date modlist/configs
 - [ ]  Implement a server wrapper
     - [ ] Shut the actual server down if empty, restart if someone connects.
     - [ ] Keep clients connected during server restart